 How to use the bonus tax calculator

-You'll check a box on the calculator if your employee is exempt from federal or state income taxes, Medicare and Social Security taxes (a.k.a.
-FICA taxes), or the federal unemployment tax (a.k.a.
-FUTA tax).
-Most employees do not qualify for these exemptions—if your employees don't qualify for exemptions on their regular pay, they don't qualify for bonus exemptions either.
+Most employees do not qualify for these exemptions.
+If your employees don't qualify for tax exemptions on their regular pay, they don't qualify for tax exemptions on their supplemental income either.

-Consider using a payroll software
+Consider using payroll software

 The takeaway